-- Gently ease off the upper edges of the flange, using a medical adhesive remover spray if necessary. - Remove the collection pouch and flange from the skin. - Insert it in a hygienic or plastic bag before disposing in a bin bag.
+- Gently ease off the upper edges of the flange, using a medical adhesive remover spray if necessary. - Remove the collection pouch and flange from the skin.
+Fold and seal the pouch using the adhesive edges on the flange. - Insert it in a hygienic or plastic bag before disposing in a bin bag.
 Never flush it down the toilet!